pjekel/cbtree/demos/data/README.md

 ***IMPORTANT***
-The use of the dojo/data/ItemFileReadStore, dojo/data/ItemFileWriteStore and the associated models in the cbtree/models directory has been deprecated.
+The use of the dojo/data/ItemFileReadStore, dojo/data/ItemFileWriteStore and the associated models in the cbtree/models directory has been <strong>deprecated</strong>.
 Support for dojo/data and cbtree/data stores and cbtree/models models will be removed with the release of dojo 2.0